shettytas/FITQUEST/README.md

 selectSurveyConducted()
 selectAnySurvey()

+## BST
 The BST stores the **responses* for each question.
 Each response option is a node in the tree, and the number of times each option is selected is stored in the node's count field.
-* This structure allows efficient counting and updating of responses.
+This structure allows efficient counting and updating of responses.
 Functions using BST only are:
 createBSTNode()
 insertBST()